AlgoMaster Logo

 Loading...

-Under the hood, instructor converts your Pydantic model to a JSON schema, sends it to the API using structured outputs or tool calling, parses the response, and validates it against your model.
-If validation fails, it automatically retries (more on that shortly).
+Instructor converts your Pydantic model into a schema, sends the request using a supported structured-output or tool-calling mode, parses the response, and validates it.
+If validation fails, it can retry with the validation error.

 main.py